Meta-analysis of Censored Adverse Events: Methods

+Therefore, the likelihood function for both fully observed and censored events can be written by:

-where $O$ is a set of fully-observed AE outcomes, $L$ a set of left-censored outcomes, and $R$ a set of right-censored outcomes. $c_l$ and $c_r$ are cutoff values for left-censored and right-censored data, respectively.
-If $Y_j$ is left-censored, then $Y_j$ lies in the semi-closed interval ($A_l=0^-$, $B_l=c_l$], where $c_l$ is corresponding cutoff value for left-censored data.
-If ${Y_j}$ is right-censored, then $Y_j$ lies in the semi-closed interval ($A_r=c_r, B_r=n_r$], where $c_r$ is corresponding cutoff value for right-censored data and $n_r$ is the total number of subjects in the $r$th study.
-This is specified to be consistent for the JAGS model implementation in \ref{algorithm}.
+where $O$ is {the number} of fully-observed AE outcomes, $L$ {the number} of left-censored outcomes, and $R$ {the number} of right-censored outcomes. $c_l$ and $c_r$ are cutoff values for left-censored and right-censored data, respectively.

+The likelihood (\ref{eq2}) can simultaneously handle both cases of left- and right-censoring for meta-analysis of safety data.
+In meta-analysis of the grade 3-5 AEs, we often only observed left censoring due to reporting cutoffs.
+In meta-analysis of the all-grade AEs, right censoring may also occur when some studies report grade 2 or higher AEs only rather than all-grade AEs \citep{brahmer2010phase}.
+If $Y_j$ is left-censored, then $Y_j$ lies in the semi-closed interval ($A_l=0^-$, $B_l=c_l$], where $c_l$ is the corresponding cutoff value for left-censored data.
+If ${Y_j}$ is right-censored, then $Y_j$ lies in the semi-closed interval ($A_r=c_r, B_r=n_r$], where $c_r$ is the corresponding cutoff value for right-censored data and $n_r$ is the total number of subjects in the $r$th study.
+This is specified to be consistent with the JAGS model implementation in Section \ref{algorithm}.
+Compared with multiple imputation approaches that often requires the assumption of normality and involves intensive computation for Bayesian modeling \citep{kalaycioglu2016comparison}, the proposed approaches are computationally efficient to model incomplete data.
-In the anti-PD-1/PD-L1 example, there are 125 studies with a total of 20,218 patients.
-To identify possible source of heterogeneity between studies, the following study-level information were also extracted: trial name, number of treated patients, selected immunotherapy drug, dosing schedule, cancer type, number of AEs within each category, and the pre-specified censoring criteria for AE reporting.
-To estimate the incidence probability of grade 3 or higher AE for different moderators and subgroups, we model the AE incidence $\theta_j$ as follows,

-where $g(\cdot)$ is an appropriate link function, either logit or probit link is a natural choice for binary/binomial outcome data. $\boldsymbol{X}$ is a known design matrix and $\boldsymbol{\beta}$ denotes a vector of random effects in the model.
-To specify the priors for random effects in the logit model, we assume normal distributions on main effects (such as study, drug-dose, and cancer type) as follows.

-Following the recommendation of prior distributions for variance parameters in hierarchical models \citep{gelman2006prior}, we place weakly-informative half-Cauchy prior distributions to the standard deviation parameters as follows: